muhammadrabilu/NG_News/README.md

 # NgNews

 NgNews is a news app that allows users to stay informed with the latest news articles.
 It leverages the MVVM pattern, clean code principles, and Hilt for dependency injection.
-The app is designed with offline capabilities, enabling users to access previously read news even without an internet connection.
+The app is designed with offline capabilities, enabling users to access previously read news even without an internet connection and also bookmark a news for easey read later.

 ## Features

-- **MVVM Architecture:** NgNews follows the Model-View-ViewModel architectural pattern, providing a modular and maintainable codebase.
+- **MVVM Architecture:** NGNews follows the Model-View-ViewModel architectural pattern, providing a modular and maintainable codebase.
 - **Clean Code:** The project adheres to clean code principles, promoting readability, maintainability, and scalability.
 - **Offline Capability:** Users can read previously accessed news articles even without an active internet connection.
 - **News API Integration:** NgNews utilizes the open news API from [newsapi.org](https://newsapi.org/) to fetch the latest news articles.